 The connection speeds you can expect are:

-- Superfast 1 - fibre broadband with average 35Mbps download speed, and a guaranteed minimum speed of 25Mbps
+- Superfast 1 - fibre broadband with average 35Mbps download speed, and a minimum speed of 25Mbps

-- Superfast 2 - fibre broadband with average 63Mbps download speed, and a guaranteed minimum speed of 55Mbps
+- Superfast 2 - fibre broadband with average 63Mbps download speed, and a minimum speed of 55Mbps

 Apart from the difference in download speeds, Superfast 1 and Superfast 2 are essentially the same.